-Forces; Waves; Magnetism and Electromagnetism, and Space Pphysics.
+Forces; Waves; Magnetism and Electromagnetism, and Space Physics.

-Studying Triple Science is not essential to studying the subjects at A level.
+Studying Triple Science is not essential to studying the subjects at A-Level.
+However, there are prerequisite grades required for the study of A-Level Science.

 As with Combined Science, studying Triple Science at GCSE sets you up to go on to careers in healthcare, material sciences, pharmaceuticals, engineering, technology, medicine, dentistry, education, as well as many more!